chrisjbillington/gil_load/README.md

 # gil_load

-`gil_load` is a utility for measuring the fraction of time the CPython GIL (Global interpreter lock) is held.
-It is for linux only, and has been tested on Python 2.7, 3.5 and 3.6
+`gil_load` is a utility for measuring the fraction of time the CPython GIL (Global interpreter lock) is held or waited for.
+It is for linux only, and has been tested on Python 2.7, 3.5, 3.6 and 3.7.

   * [Installation](#installation)
   * [Introduction](#introduction)